Big 2025 Switch off

 • “Direct Routing” for Microsoft Teams/Office 365/Zoom: Route phone numbers directly to applications installed on business machines and mobiles, eliminating the need for physical phones on every desk.

-Sooner or later?
-Delaying the switch could result in being in a queue for assistance, leaving you without phone lines and negatively impacting your business
+Delaying the switch could result in being in a queue for assistance, leaving you without phone lines and negatively impacting your business.

 If you would like to talk to us about your options, you can get in touch with us at HM Network in a number of ways.

-Use our 2 min typeform, our contact page, or give us a call on 03333444190 and we will help you find the best solution for you.
+Use our our contact page, our 2 min typeform, or give us a call on 03333444190 and we will help you find the best solution for you.

 Share this post